rancher/docs/content/rancher/v2.x/en/tools/logging/custom/_index.md

     1. If you are using a self-signed certificate, you need to provide the **CA Certificate PEM** as well.

-    1. Enter your private key password.

-    1. Enter your ssl version.
-The default version is tlsv1_2.

-    1. Select the **Enabled - Input trusted server certificate** option and enter your **Trusted Server Certificate Chain** if you are using a certificate from a certificate authority.

 1. Complete the **Additional Logging Configuration** form.

     1. **Optional:** Use the **Add Field** button to add custom log fields to your logging configuration.
 These fields are key value pairs (such as `foo=bar`) that you can use to filter the logs from another system.

     1. Enter a **Flush Interval**.
 This value determines how often [Fluentd](https://www.fluentd.org/) flushes data to the logging server.
 Intervals are measured in seconds.

     1. **Include System Log**.
 The logs from pods in system project and RKE components will be sent to the target.
 Uncheck it to exclude the system logs.

-1. Click **Test**.
-Rancher sends a test log to Elasticsearch.
+1. Click **Dry Run**.
+Rancher calls the fluentd dry run command to validate the configuration.

 1. Click **Save**.

-**Result:** Rancher is now configured to send cluster and container logs to Elasticsearch.
-Log into Elasticsearch or Kibana to view your cluster/project logs.
+**Result:** Rancher is now configured to send logs to your configured server.
+View your server to see logs for your cluster and containers.